Why Am I Not Losing Weight Even Though I Eat Healthy?

 If This Sounds Familiar

-At White Olive, we work with many patients who feel stuck in this situation.
+At White Olive, I work with many patients who feel stuck in this situation.

 Our goal isn't to add more rules or restrictions to your life.
 It's to understand what's driving the lack of progress and build a plan that aligns with your biology, not against it.